- Table of Contents

 Step #4: DMAIC Methodology

-DMAIC (Define, Measure, Analyse, Improve, Control) serves as the foundation for Six Sigma projects.
+DMAIC (Define, Measure, Analyse, Improve, Control) is the foundation for Six Sigma projects.
 This structured problem-solving approach provides a clear framework for project execution.

-• Analyse: Use statistical tools and techniques to identify root causes of defects or variations.
+Analyse: Use statistical tools and techniques to identify the root causes of defects or variations.
 Analyse the data to gain insights into process inefficiencies.

-• Control: Establish control mechanisms to monitor the performance of improved processes.
-Implement process controls, standard operating procedures, and measurement systems to sustain improvements over time.
+Control: Establish control mechanisms to monitor the performance of improved processes.
+Implement process controls, standard operating procedures, and measurement systems to sustain continuous improvements.

 Step #5: Data Collection and Analysis

 Collecting relevant data is the cornerstone of Six Sigma.
-Accurate data helps in understanding the current state of processes and identifying areas for improvement.
+Accurate data helps understand the process's current state and identify improvement areas.
 Statistical tools and techniques, such as control charts, regression analysis, and hypothesis testing, are used to analyse the data.
 Through data analysis, organisations can identify patterns, trends, and correlations, enabling them to make informed decisions and identify the root causes of process issues.

 Step #6: Process Improvement

-Based on the insights gained from data analysis, improvement strategies are developed and implemented.
+Improvement strategies are developed and implemented based on the insights gained from data analysis.
 Process mapping helps visualise the current state of processes, highlighting inefficiencies and bottlenecks.
 Root cause analysis helps identify the underlying causes of defects or variations.
 Hypothesis testing validates proposed solutions.
-By systematically addressing these issues, organisations can optimise processes, reduce defects, and enhance overall efficiency.
+Organisations can optimise processes, reduce defects, and enhance overall efficiency by systematically addressing these issues.

 Step #7: Control and Sustaining Improvements